jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 * **Show number of downloads:** This setting controls whether the number of downloads is shown in the list of attachments.

-  .. warning:: This option only works in secure mode!
+  .. warning:: This option only works for file attachments in secure mode!
      In non-secure mode, files are maintained as static files and accessed directly, without going through Joomla! code.
 Therefore it is impossible to update the number of downloads for a file when it is accessed this way.
-     So the display of the number of downloads will only work in secure mode when this option is set to 'Yes'.
+     So the display of the number of file downloads will only work in secure mode when this option is set to 'Yes'.

 * **Show file modification date:** If this setting